facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-useCallback-set-ref-nested-property-ref-modified-later-preserve-memoization.expect.md

 > 10 |     ref.current.inner = event.target.value;
      | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 > 11 |   });
-     | ^^^^ CannotPreserveMemoization: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (7:11)
+     | ^^^^ CannotPreserveMemoization: React Compiler has skipped optimizing this component because the existing manual memoization could not be preserved.
+This value may be mutated later, which could cause the value to change unexpectedly (7:11)
   12 |
   13 |   // The ref is modified later, extending its range and preventing memoization of onChange 14 |   ref.current.inner = null;